jahnito/G19s/readme.md

 ![show_hw_monitor_image](clock.gif)

+Speed ​​increased.

 A Menu class has been implemented for working with display keys.
 At the moment, it is possible to switch applets by pressing the right and left arrows.
+When launched, the keyboard backlight turns on and the colors change smoothly.

 ## API